3M Italia Srl/Ministry of Health - Breaking Latest News

 Notice of notification for public proclamations to all the public administrations in any case concerned – to be understood as all the structures of the NHS/SSR, other than the Regions, operating in the sector in question and which have acquired medical devices in the reference years and consequently transmitted the relative data to the Regions, data on the basis of which the amount of the payback in question was calculated – and, on the other hand, to all the counter-interested subjects – to be understood as such all the companies that have supplied the aforementioned public structures medical devices in the reference years, the publication of which is carried out in execution of the Tar Lazio Sec.
-III Quater n.02943/2023 of 8.6.2023 in relation to the appeal pending before the LAZIO TAR SECTION III QUATER RG 13855/2022 3M Italia srl with the intervention ad adiuvandum of Medifor Veneta against Min.Salute,Min.
-Economy, CM Presidency, State, Regions and PP.AA Standing Conference. of Trento and Bolzano, Conference of Regions and PP.AA., Regions, PP.AA. of Trento and Bolzano, entities of the SSR, Basilicata, Cook Italia srl, Medacta Italia srl, Coccato and Mezzetti srl., ASSOCIATES OF CAPE COD EUROPE GMBH.
+III Quater n.02943/2023 of 8.6.2023 in relation to the appeal pending before the LAZIO TAR SECTION III QUATER RG 13855/2022 3M Italia srl against Min.Salute,Min.
+Economy, CM Presidency, State, Regions and PP.AA Standing Conference. of Trento and Bolzano, Conference of Regions and PP.AA., Regions, PP.AA. of Trento and Bolzano, entities of the SSR, Sardinia, Cook Italia srl, Medacta Italia srl, Coccato and Mezzetti srl..

 Attachments: